igankevich/subordination/doc/tutorial.md

 in parallel: process one part of data with CPU pipeline and simultaneously write another one with disk pipeline.
 Every pipeline work until application exit.

 Each programme begins with starting all necessary pipelines and sending the main kernel to one of the them.
-After that programme execution resembles that of sequential programme with each nested call to a procedure replaced with construction of a subordinate and sending it to appropriate pipeline.
+After that programme execution resembles that of sequential programme with each nested call to a procedure replaced with construction of a subordinate kernel and sending it to appropriate pipeline.
 The difference is that pipelines process kernels \em asynchronously, so procedure code is decomposed into \link factory::Kernel::act() `act()`\endlink routine which constructs subordinates and \link factory::Kernel::react(Kernel*) `react()`\endlink routine which processes results they return.

 \section api Developing distributed applications